chriskhub/yelpCamp/README.md

 - Users may only edit/delete reviews they have written.

 ## Future Updates To Include:
-- Application will be deployed live via Heroku.
-- Changes and improvements to front-end styling.
 - Login via social apps with Passport.js.
+- Further front-end styling adjustments and better responsive sizing.